 |1 foot distance||> 5 mG||Indistinguishable from Ambient|

 EMF Health Concerns for Saunas & General Recommendations:

 The traditional Finlandia sauna that was tested had moderate to high concern levels of MF within 2’ of the heater.
-While it would be difficult to be within 2’ of the heater just due to the heat and humidity, staying away from this close area essentially makes a 5-6 person sauna a 3-4 person sauna due to comfort and MF concerns. [/table]
+While it would be difficult to be within 2’ of the heater just due to the heat and humidity, staying away from this area essentially makes a 5-6 person sauna a 3-4 person sauna due to comfort and MF concerns. [/table]

-While the wood selection of the traditional Finlandia sauna was wider, the Clearlight FIR sauna did use FSC certified grade “A” Canadian Western Red Cedar that seemed of good quality and they do have a Nordic Spruce option.
+While the wood selection of the traditional Finlandia sauna was wider, the Clearlight FIR sauna did use FSC certified grade “A” Canadian Western Red Cedar that seemed of good quality and they have a Nordic Spruce option.

 From an EMF/EMR concern, FIR-quality and occupant-maximizing space standpoint, we recommend the Clearlight FIR Sauna.

 Sauna Works – Clearlight Infrared Sauna